it-projects-llc/tg-addons/tg_website_event_sale_split_payments/README.rst

 - Click 'Generate invoice plan'

-- On new popup review invoice plan
+- On new popup review invoice plan and additional fee

 - Click 'Confirm'